UK Stocks-Factors to watch on Monday, July 28

-LONDON, July 28 Britain's FTSE 100 index is seen opening higher on Monday, with September futures up 0.4 percent at 0625 GMT.
+LONDON, July 28 Britain's FTSE 100 index is seen opening 12 points higher, or up 0.2 percent, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed 29.91 points lower, or 0.4 percent, at 6,791.55 points.